Table of contents:

-Although software escrows have been used since the 1970s, they are increasingly becoming more common and necessary practice for modern enterprises.
+Although software escrows have been used since the 1970s, they are becoming increasingly more common and necessary as a practice for modern enterprises.
 As a result, there are a number of software escrow solutions on the market today, and some of them have been around for decades.

 However, not all software escrow providers offer the same services, the same level of quality and security, and the same ease of use.
 And then there’s pricing, of course, which is an important aspect in and of itself.

 So whether you’re a licensor or licensee on the hunt for your next software escrow, it’s important that you examine all of these factors to be able to choose a solution that meets your needs while providing top-notch security and flexibility.